GUT-AI/gut-ai/README.rst

 ----------------
 - `Community Discord <https://github.com/GUT-AI/gut-ai/>`_ for collaboration and discussion.

-Hot to cite
+How to cite
 -----------

-If you want to do so, feel free to cite GUT-AI in your publications:
+If you want to do so, feel free to `cite <CITATION.cff>`_ GUT-AI in your publications:

 ::